 Settle in somewhere comfy, get yourself a coffee or cup of tea, and let’s get going…

-This guide aims to give you a wide overview of the kinds of things you need to consider when deciding whether becoming a Coach is the right thing for you.
+This guide aims to give you a wide overview of the kinds of things you need to consider when deciding whether becoming a Certified Life Coach is the right thing for you.
 It’s a potentially life-changing decision, so you want to make sure you get things right!